andrew-codes/home-automation/backup.md

 - [x] cloudflared should not error and be able to resolve requests.
 - [x] cloudflared should automatically add dns entries to cloudflare dns
 - [x] cloudflared should create tunnel if no tunnel id exists.
-- [ ] enable publishing to docker-registry; use mqtt app project as an example
-- [x] enable onepassword connect to be favored over CLI
+- [ ] enable onepassword connect to be favored over CLI
+- [x] observability app
+- [x] configure grafana username and password when deploying
+- [x] configure grafana proxmox dashboard auto generation on deployment